rust-lang/rust/text/0000-macro-reform.md

 put its best foot forward with macros, not just in terms of semantics but with a polished and pleasant user experience.

-To ease the transition, we can keep the old `macro_rules!` syntax as a deprecated synonym, to be removed before 1.0.
+To ease the transition, we can keep the old syntax as a deprecated synonym, to be removed before 1.0.

 # Drawbacks